The mysterious Middle Ages

 On the basis of his style of writing and his vocabulary it has been suggested that Edward de Vere might have written William Shakespeare's supposed works.
 But suppose William Shakespeare caught de Vere' eye while the boy was playing a female role on a stage.
 It is known that Edward deVere was attracted to young boys, and de Vere (who might very well have sponsored the entertainment) might have snatched the boy from the stage company and installed him in his own household.

-Living in close proximity with William de Vere for a year or more before his teen years, and exposed to the books in de Vere's possession and accompanying this excellent tutor for over a year as the two of them traveled in Italy and elsewhere on the Continent could easily account for Shakespeare's vast fund of knowledge -- among the books in de Vere's possession, quite likely, were a Geneva Bible, a book of Chaucer's tales, collected writings of Plutarch (the Greek and Roman philosopher) and books that were written in the Italian vernacular.
+Living in close proximity with William de Vere for a year or more before his teen years, and exposed to the books in de Vere's possession and accompanying this excellent tutor for over a year as the two of them traveled in Italy and elsewhere on the Continent could easily account for Shakespeare's vast fund of knowledge -- among the books known to have been in de Vere's possession were a Geneva Bible, a book of Chaucer's tales, collected writings of Plutarch (the Greek and Roman philosopher) and books in an Italian vernacular, which would have helped the young Willie Shakespeare to quickly become fluent in Italian dialects.
 So much for William Shakespeare's education and knowledge of Italy.

 Parting of the ways